Compositional equivalences based on Open pNets: Background and notations

+A pNet $Q$ is \emph{closed} if it has no hole: $\Holes(Q)=\emptyset$; else it is said to be \emph{open}.
+Sort comes naturally with a compatibility relation that is similar to a type-compatibility check.
+We simply say that two sorts are compatible if they consist of the same actions with the same arity.
+In practice, it is sufficient to check the equality of the two sets of action signatures of the two sorts\footnote{A more complex compatibility relation could be defined, but this is out of the scope of this article.}. \end{defi}

 The informal semantics of pNets is as follows. pLTSs behave more or less like classical automata with conditional branching and variables.
-The actions on the \pLTS s can send or receive values, potentially modifying the value of variables. pNets are synchronisation entities: a pNet composes several sub-pNets and synchronisation vectors define how the sub-pNets interact, where a sub-pNet is either a pNet or a pLTS.
-Synchronisation between sub-pNets is defined by synchronisation vectors that express how an action of a sub-pNet can be synchronised with actions of other sub-pNet, and how the resulting synchronised action is visible to the outside of the pNet.
+The actions on the \pLTS s can send or receive values, potentially modifying the value of variables. pNets are synchronisation entities: a pNet node composes several sub-pNets and define how the sub-pNets interact, where a sub-pNet is either a pNet or a pLTS.
+The synchronisation between sub-pNets is defined by synchronisation vectors (originally introduced by \cite{Arnold1982}) that express how an action of a sub-pNet can be synchronised with actions of other sub-pNet, and how the resulting synchronised action is visible from outside of the pNet.
+The synchronisation mechanism is very expressive, including pattern-matching/unification between the parameterized actions within the vector, and an additional predicate over their variables.
+Consider a pNet node that assembles several pLTSs, the synchronisation vectors specify the way that transitions of the composed pNet are built from the transitions of the sub-nets.
+This can be seen as "conditional transitions" of the pNet, or alternatively, as a syntax to encode structural operational semantics (SOS rules) of the system: each vector expresses not only the actions emitted by the pNet but also what transitions of the composed pLTSs must occur to trigger this global transition.
 Synchronisation vectors can also express the exportation of an action of a sub-pNet to the next level, or to hide an interaction and make it non-observable.
 Finally, a pNet can leave sub-pNets undefined and instead declare holes with a well-defined signature.
 Holes can then be filled with a sub-pNet.
 This is defined as follows.